yokan-board/yokan-board/README.md

 PORT=3001
 ```

+You can generate a strong JWT_SECRET by using the output of `openssl rand -base64 32`, for example, or by picking your own secret.

 **JWT Timeout Configuration:** The JWT token is configured to expire in 1 hour (`expiresIn: '1h'`) in `server/controllers/authController.js`.
 The client-side renewal logic (inactivity checks, refresh thresholds) is located in `client/src/contexts/AuthContext.js`.

 Create a `.env` file in the `client` directory: